Julián Simón: 250cc World Championship

-In 2007 he raced in the 250cc class for the Repsol Honda team, before riding a KTM in 2008.
+In 2007, Simón raced in the 250cc class for the Repsol Honda team, before riding a KTM in 2008.

 Return to 125cc

-In 2009 he signed with the Mapfre Aspar team to compete in the 125 class.
+In 2009, Simón signed with the Mapfre Aspar team to compete in the 125 class.
 He famously celebrated winning a race a lap before the race finished, allowing himself to be overtaken.
 He eventually finished fourth.
 He was dominant at the subsequent Sachsenring race, dominating both wet qualifying and the dry race.
 This set the tone for a dominant season in which he clinched the title by overtaking closest rival Bradley Smith on the final lap at Phillip Island.
 He then also beat Smith to win the final two races of the year.

 Moto2 World Championship

-For 2010 he stepped up to the new Moto2 class with Mapfre Aspar, initially on an RSV chassis but switching to Suter after the first two rounds.
+For 2010, Simón stepped up to the new Moto2 class with Mapfre Aspar, initially on an RSV chassis but switching to Suter after the first two rounds.
 He scored his first podium – and his team's first podium – in the class at the French round at Le Mans, moving into fourth place in the championship standings.